Nathnael12/Datawarehouse/README.md

   cd DataEngineering_Datawarehouse_airflow
-  pip install -r requirements.txt cd airflow docker-compose up airflow-init docker-compose up
+  pip install -r requirements.txt cd airflow docker-compose build docker-compose up -d

 #   after this you can find airflow webserver at localhost:8080
 #  you can either manually trig tasks or you can turn dags on to start scheduled tasks